 Clinical Epigenetics, the official journal of the Clinical Epigenetics Society, is an open access, peer-reviewed journal that encompasses all aspects of epigenetic principles and mechanisms in relation to human disease, diagnosis and therapy.
-Research in disease model organisms is particularly welcome.
+Clinical trials and research in disease model organisms are particularly welcome.

 Each article type published by Clinical Epigenetics follows a specific format, as detailed in the corresponding instructions for authors; please choose an article type from the list on the left to view the instructions for authors.